MarcialRosales/java-pcf-workshops/README.md

 	  native: 10
 	```
 2. Commit and push
-3. Use your build pack and check in the logs produced while staging the application that we are using JRE 1.8.0_25.
+3. Push the application again with this build pack and check in the staging logs that we are using JRE 1.8.0_25.